wp-plugins/updraftplus/readme.txt

 It does not back up WordPress core (since you can always get another copy of this from wordpress.org), and does not back up any extra files which you have added outside of the WordPress content directory (files which, by their nature, are unknown to WordPress).
 By default the WordPress content directory is "wp-content" in your WordPress root.
 It will not back up database tables which do not have the WordPress prefix (i.e. database tables from other applications but sharing a database with WordPress).

 = Any known bugs ? =
 Not a bug as such, but one major issue to be aware of is that backups of very large sites (lots of uploaded media) can fail due to timing out.
 This depends on how manys seconds your web host allows a PHP process to run.
-With such sites, you need to use Amazon S3, which UpdraftPlus supports (since 0.9.20) with chunked, resumable uploads.
-All other backup methods have code (since 0.9.0) to retry failed uploads of an archive, but the upload cannot be chunked, so if an archive is enormous (i.e. cannot be completely uploaded in the time that PHP is allowed for running on your web host) it cannot work.
-Google Drive supports chunked, resumable uploads, but that code is not yet in UpdraftPlus (please send me a donation if you want me to hurry up!).
+With such sites, you need to use Amazon S3, which UpdraftPlus supports (since 0.9.20) or Google Drive (since 0.9.21) with chunked, resumable uploads.
+Other backup methods have code (since 0.9.0) to retry failed uploads of an archive, but the upload cannot be chunked, so if an archive is enormous (i.e. cannot be completely uploaded in the time that PHP is allowed for running on your web host) it cannot work.

 = I encrypted my database - how do I decrypt it? =